fruzelee/capacitor-web2app/README.md

 ```
 Organize your icon and splash screen files within a `resources/` folder in your project's root directory.
 Run the command `cordova-res android --skip-config --copy` to generate different-sized icons and splash screens for your app.

-For a more detailed explanation and visual examples, please refer to the [article](https://blog.webdrip.in/convert-website-into-android-app-using-capacitor) associated with this repository.
+For a more detailed explanation and visual examples, please refer to the [Capacitor Docs](https://capacitorjs.com/docs) associated with this repository.

 ## Reference
 For more information and detailed steps on converting your website into an Android app using Capacitor, please visit the [Capacitor Docs](https://capacitorjs.com/docs) that inspired this repository.